skylarrwang/nethackskills/README.md

 # NetHack Strategy API
 ## Overview
 This repository builds upon the **NetPlay** by extending its capabilities with **strategy abstraction** for guiding agents through high-level gameplay objectives.
 The **Strategy API** enhances the existing framework by introducing reusable strategies to enable more effective exploration of NetHack's early game.
+Also building out a **Skill API** that is a wrapper for the RL environment, not fully completed.

 ---